Latham General Practice Attorney

 If you are filing for divorce, it's to your advantage to work with an attorney who has extensive resources, knowledge and skill in regards to New York equitable distribution laws.
 We have handled extremely complex divorce cases, including high net worth cases in which the property and assets involved were substantial.
 We work with trusted forensic accountants, experienced property assessors, and various other professionals to learn the true value of a client's assets and make sure no aspect of his or her case is overlooked.

+Marital property refers to any property, money or assets that were acquired during the course of the marriage, regardless of how title is held.
 Upon the dissolution of a marriage, marital property will be divided and allocated based on equitable distribution laws.
 As an equitable distribution state, New York courts are now required to distribute marital property "equitably," regardless of which party holds the title.

 Contact Us